mrlandino/coloRandom/README.md

 The spec for this project can be found [here](https://frontend.turing.edu/projects/module-1/colorandom.html).

 ### Deploy Link
-The applicaiton has been deployed to gitHub pages, and can be accessed [here.](https://mrlandino.github.io/coloRandom/)
+The applicaiton has been deployed to AWS, and can be accessed [here.](https://main.d2dt486bcanpmf.amplifyapp.com/)

 ### Contributors
 * [Eli Davidson](https://github.com/elleshadow)